WebP Frame Extractor

 PNG

 Best quality with perfect transparency preservation.
 Ideal for editing or when you need lossless frames.
 Larger file size but no quality loss.
+Use our PNG compressor to reduce file sizes after extraction.

 WebP

 Modern format with good balance between quality and file size.
 Supports transparency.
 Great for web use and most editing applications.
+You can also compress WebP files further.

 JPG

-Smallest file size but no transparency support (transparent areas become white).
+Smallest file size but no transparency support - transparent areas become white.
 Best when you need compact files and transparency isn't important.

 Frequently Asked Questions